Yan Gomes Player Props: Cubs vs. Dodgers

 Yan Gomes At The Plate

-- Gomes has three home runs and a walk while batting .238.
+- Gomes is hitting .234 with three home runs and a walk.

-- In seven games this year, Gomes has picked up an RBI, with more than one RBI once.
+- Gomes has reached base via a hit in seven games this year (of 12 played), and had multiple hits in three of those games.

+- Gomes has driven in a run in seven games this season (58.3%), including one multiple-RBI game.

-- He has scored at least one run four times this year (36.4%), including one multi-run game.
+- He has scored at least once five times this year (41.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.